droritzz/docker-on-k8s/README.md

 - Python 3.6 ++
 - Docker
     - full information on how to install docker depending on your distribution is in the [docker documentation](https://docs.docker.com/engine/install/)
+    - how to run nginx image with [non-root privileges](https://harsimran-kaur.medium.com/run-nginx-as-unprivileged-user-in-docker-container-on-kubernetes-6e71564cf78b).
+PAY ATTENTION TO PORTS!!
 - Minikube
     - installation instruction for [minikube and kubectl](https://kubernetes.io/docs/tutorials/hello-minikube/)
     - this will automaticaly configure kubectl